ultimate271/notes/dastoyevsky/brothers02.03.md

 care to look upon my house and my goods.
 I don’t care to see anything at all!”

+#### Father explains that the child will become a saint in the eyes of God
 “Listen, mother,” said the elder.
 “Once in olden times a holy saint saw in the Temple a mother like you weeping for her little one, her only one, whom God had taken.
 ‘Knowest thou not,’ said the saint to her, ‘how bold